wprichar/DevOPs-tooling/README.md

 ## Deploy to Bluemix

-First we will sign up for **Slack** and **SauceLabs** that will be integrated into our pipeline.
+First, we will sign up for **Slack** and **SauceLabs**, they will be integrated into our pipeline.
 Select the **Deploy to Bluemix** button below.
 In the deployment screen that comes up, you will see the integration sections for **Slack** and **SAUCE LABS**.
-Select **Create an account** on both to retrieve you needed information for the fields requested.
+Select **Create an account** on both to retrieve the necessary information for the fields requested.
 You will need to create a channel on your slack that will be used for continuous status messages of your deployment pipeline.

  [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/wprichar/DevOPs-tooling.git)